Free Beginner CourseSound-First Training

 Day 9Y, Z

-Every lesson follows the same repeatable loop.
-That consistency matters because it lets you focus on the sounds instead of learning a new interface every day.
+Every lesson follows the same simple loop, so you can focus on the sounds instead of learning new rules each time.

 Learn the new letters